Atidarsagene autotemcel: History

 The FDA assessed the safety and effectiveness of atidarsagene autotemcel based on data from 37 children who received atidarsagene autotemcel in two single-arm, open-label clinical trials and in an expanded access program.
 Children who received treatment with atidarsagene autotemcel were compared to untreated children (natural history).
 The primary efficacy endpoint was severe motor impairment-free survival, defined as the interval from birth to the first occurrence of loss of locomotion and loss of sitting without support or death.
 In children with metachromatic leukodystrophy, treatment with atidarsagene autotemcel significantly reduced the risk of severe motor impairment or death compared with untreated children.
 All children with pre-symptomatic late infantile metachromatic leukodystrophy who were treated with atidarsagene autotemcel were alive at six years of age, compared to only 58% of children in the natural history group.
 At five years of age, 71% of treated children were able to walk without assistance.
 85% of the children treated had normal language and performance IQ scores, which has not been reported in untreated children.
 In addition, children with pre-symptomatic early juvenile and early symptomatic early juvenile metachromatic leukodystrophy showed slowing of motor and/or cognitive disease.

 The FDA granted the application for atidarsagene autotemcel priority review, orphan drug, rare pediatric disease, and regenerative medicine advanced therapy designations.
 The FDA granted approval of Lenmeldy to Orchard Therapeutics.

 Society and culture

 Legal status

 Atidarsagene autotemcel was authorized for medical use in the EU in December 2020, in the UK in February 2021, and approved in the US in March 2024.

 Economics

-The reported price of Lenmeldy in the USA in 2025 is 4.25 mln. $ for a single dose.
+The reported price of Lenmeldy in the US in 2025 is $4.25 million for a single dose.

 In February 2022, it was announced that NHS England would be providing the drug to metachromatic leukodystrophy patients, after negotiating a discount with the manufacturer.
 The assessment by BeneluxA concluded that it should only be reimbursed if the company offered a significant price reduction.
 The National Centre for Pharmacoeconomics (NCPE) in Ireland recommends "that atidarsagene autotemcel not be considered for reimbursement unless cost effectiveness can be improved relative to existing treatment."